tymothytym/dateSquirrel/readme.md

 ### In React

-The picker dispatches real bubbling `input` and `change` events on the underlying input, so `onChange`, React Hook Form and Formik all just work.
+The picker dispatches real bubbling `input` and `change` events on the underlying input, so `onChange`, React Hook Form and Formik all work.

 ```tsx
 import { useEffect, useRef } from 'react';